metamn/inu-v2-b/react-src/src/components/Main/Main.md

 	<summary>###Displays and manages the interactions of the menu and the content

 </summary>
-* Loads from the database.
+* Loads posts from the database.

 They can't be conditionally queried due to hook rules